brianwoo/udemy-the-complete-flutter-dev/Readme-Flutter-Riverpod.md

 <hr>
 <br>

-## Consumer
+## Consumers

-### Create a Consumer - Stateful Widget
+### Create a ConsumerStatefulWidget
 - Use snippet: stfulConsumer
-- Change from StatefulWidget
+- If change from StatefulWidget
   - StatefulWidget -> ConsumerStatefulWidget
   - State -> ConsumerState

-### Create a Consumer - Stateless Widget
+### Create a ConsumerWidget
 - Use snippet: stlessConsumer
-- Change from StatelessWidget
+- If change from StatelessWidget
   - StatelessWidget -> ConsumerWidget

 <hr>